hassanabni/Weather-app-2/README.md

+This is the live app, you can preview this by using this llink in your URL >>> https://hassanabni.github.io/Weather-app-2/

 # 🌤️ Weather App

 A simple web-based weather app that allows users to search for the current temperature of any city using the OpenWeatherMap API.